-Ludovic LecointreChief Executive OfficerLudovic Lecointre holds a Doctor of Pharmacy degree, with a primary background in chemistry.
-During the first 15 years of his career, he held executive R&D positions at such pharmaceutical companies as Bristol-Myers Squibb, Parke-Davis, and Pfizer.
-Over the next 12 years, he ran his own company (13 employees, €3.5 million/year in sales) in the field of health.
-In parallel, he was appointed to the French national health agency as an expert on chemistry, manufacturing and controls (CMC) aspects for drug registration files.
-In mid-2016, he created Iconeus.
-Since that date, he has acted as the CEO of this start-up dedicated to functional neuroimaging.
+Ludovic LecointreChief Executive OfficerLudovic Lecointre holds a Doctor of Pharmacy degree, and has a primary background in chemistry.
+After holding executive R&D positions at pharmaceutical companies such as Bristol-Myers Squibb, Parke-Davis and Pfizer, he ran his own company (13 employees, €3.5 million in annual sales) in the field of health for 12 years.
+Alongside this, he was appointed to the French national health agency as an expert on chemistry, manufacturing and controls (CMC) for drug registration filings.